siberianfox/g2wiki/Alarm-Processing.md

   - Mark all axes as UNHOMED and mark the machine as UNHOMED
   - Drain the queues: Read and reject motion and SET commands (See CLEAR command).
   - Exception report is generated reporting SHUTDOWN condition
-  - Transition to PROGRAM_END state on receipt of CLEAR
+  - Shutdown is only recoverable by a RESET (soft or hard), or power cycle
     - Note: The external Estop logic or the host may decide to reset the controller

-Open Questions:

- - Do we need to have some kind of a mask for what to do about digital outputs in these cases – both trigger and restore?
-Ultimately flexible, but lots of complexity in configuration.
-Or rely on the host to perform this somehow.
-The response from CLEAR should be the trigger for the host to take more actions if they want to.
-- Recoverable limit still has problems.
-How to you get the CLEAR ahead of the other commands?
-We can manage this on the board with a ~, and can probably do this on G2, but v8 and configs with upstream buffering may have problems with this.
+- **Internal Shutdown**: An internal condition is detected that indicates controller malfunction of some other unrecoverable problem.
+Internal shutdown is handled identically to emergency shutdown, with the exception of the contents of the exception report.
+In some cases an exception report cannot be generated.
+If you see this case please note the exception report contents and let us know about it.

 ### CLEAR Command
-When entering an alarm state there may be Gcode and configuration commands buffered in multiple places including on-board serial receive queues (RX), board and host internal USB queues, sender queue (e.g. serial-port-json-server), terminal emulator or host transmit buffer queues, or other upstream buffers.
+When entering an ALARM state there may be Gcode and configuration commands buffered in multiple places including on-board serial receive queues (RX), board and host internal USB queues, sender queue (e.g. serial-port-json-server), terminal emulator or host transmit buffer queues, or other upstream buffers.
 In an unrecoverable alarm it is desirable to cease all motion, so this requires rejecting all new commands that may be received after the alarm condition is triggered.
 Commands received in a HARD_ALARM or SHUTDOWN state will be “eaten” and not processed, and will return with status code 203, STAT_MACHINE_ALARMED.
 In this state it is possible to query g2, (i.e. GET commands), but not possible to change the state of the machine.
 (Q: do we want to let SR requests get through?
 Probably.
 Test this.)